b-casey/OpenSMACX/README.md

 Tested with CodeBlocks using GCC 8.1.0 compiler.
 Added project file (cbp) courtesy of induktio.

+The patcher script found under tools is compatible with the latest GOG version as well as the most recent version of my unofficial patch.
+For my patch there currently is one regression regarding the FREEPROTO flag and Spartan retool strictness while I look into it more.

 v0.2
 * Veh, Map and Base related code that sets the groundwork to break down more complex functions.
 * Engine classes: Font, Spot, Time.